sunyue1380/QuickDAO4/docs/en/README.md

                     //specify entity package name
                     .packageName("cn.schoolwow.quickdao.entity")
                     .build();
-//then you can use this dao object for any database operation
+//then you can use this dao object to do any database operation
 ```

 ## 3 use QuickDAO